usecakework/docs/docs/reference/rest.md

 ## Images

 Use these APIs to get images into Cakework.
-You start VMs and deploy to VMGroups with imported images.
+You start VMs and deploy services with imported images.

 ### importImage
 Import a container image from an existing Docker repository.